 Why is Raincoast’s Wild Albacore Tuna no ordinary tuna?
 We start by sourcing high-quality Pacific Northwest tuna from responsible hook & line fisheries, which minimizes unnecessary bycatch.
 It’s an important part of maintaining a sustainable fishery, and one of the reasons we were the first Canadian packaged retail seafood company endorsed by the respected Ocean Wise conservation program.

 When it comes to putting tuna in the can, quality remains the name of the game.
-Raincoast’s Wild Albacore Tuna is hand-packed, ensuring that the cans are full with superb tuna.
-Our tuna is cooked only once—during the canning process—so that we preserve its taste, natural oils, and nutrition.
+Raincoast’s Wild Albacore Tuna is hand-packed to ensure that you get the best of the fish in every can.
+Our tuna is cooked only once—during the canning process— to preserve its taste, natural oils, and nutrition.
 Typical canned tuna is cooked twice: once before canning and once during canning, so water or oil needs to be added to put moisture back into the fish.
-We don’t need to add anything back—it’s just natural tuna, and it’s ready for you to eat.
+We don’t need to add anything back—it’s just natural tuna, and it’s ready for you to enjoy.

 Hook & Line Caught